CrossRef/event-data-user-guide/event-data-manual.md

  - looking up the Landing Page in the `url-doi` Artifact mapping.
  - searching for a valid DOI embedded in the URL
- - looking up SICIs embedded in the URL
+ - looking up SICIs (Serial Item and Contribution Identifier) embedded in the URL
+ - looking up PIIs (Publisher Item Identifier)
  - looking in the HTML metadata of the URL to see if a DOI is supplied

-The process of DOI Reversal is not perfect and it will never be possible to match 100%.
+The process of DOI Reversal is not perfect and because these methods may not always succeed it will never be possible to match 100%.
+See [URLS in Depth](#in-depth-urls) for a discussion of some of the issues.

 # Appendix 1: Software in Use